adform/adform-android-sdk/README.md

 To add an ad view, simply insert a view with a path `com.adform.sdk.view.CoreAdView`.
 This can be done like this:

 	<com.adform.sdk.view.CoreAdView
-			master_id="111111"
+			mastertag_id="111111"
 			publisher_id="222222"
 			android:layout_width="wrap_content"
 			android:layout_height="wrap_content" />

-* Note that, when initializing a view, `master_id` and `publisher_id`can be provided by setting through view parameters.
+* Note that, when initializing a view, `mastertag_id` and `publisher_id`can be provided by setting through view parameters.
 Also this can be set by setting  parameters in the programming code like in snippet below.

-        mAdView.setMasterId(111111);
+        mAdView.setMasterTagId(111111);
         mAdView.setPublisherId(222222);